MatthieuProjects/AutoFeur/README.md

 # Autofeur

-Bot that reponds with end of words
+Bot that responds with end of words

 ## Structure